kaetemi/draw_triangle/PLAN.md

 ## Draw a triangle in OpenGL

 Draw a triangle, and do it properly.
 We need to get sRGB and Linear color spaces correct from the go!

+## Debug output

+Find out how to make fmtlib output to OutputDebugStringW without allocating an std::string.